janithl/janithl.github.io/.content/a-simple-version-checker-in-go.md

 we output the `sites` slice as JSON.
 As an alternative, a [WaitGroup][2] can be used.

 This is sadly the only piece of Go code I have written <s>at</s> for work, but it does its job admirably, and I would highly recommend Go for tasks like these.
+The full code [is available on Github][3].

 [^1]: Might not be a good idea for software with a known CVE list where letting an attacker know your specific version will open you up to attacks.